tamarabaird/tamarabaird/README.md

 ## 🏢 Baird Forge
 *Technical education for high-stakes professions*

-Building educational resources and design solutions at the intersection of education, cybersecurity, healthcare, and human-centered technology.
+Building resources and design solutions at the intersection of cybersecurity, education, healthcare, and human-centered technology.

 🌐 **Portfolio:** [tamarabaird.github.io](https://tamarabaird.github.io)